Know Place to See in Nepal

 (B) Swayambhunath or Monkey Temple.

-This is the place from where we view Kathmandu Valley perfectly also known as Monkey Temple.
+This is the place from which we view Kathmandu Valley, also known as Monkey Temple.
 The 3000-year-old Buddhist stupa or chaitya is 3km to the west of Kathmandu and lies on a sacred hillock about 75 meters above the valley.
 The main structure of the stupa consists of a solid hemisphere of brick supporting a conical spire which is surmounted by a pinnacle of gifted copper.
 The four-sided spire is painted with the all-seeing eyes of Lord Buddha.

 (C) Patan Durbar Squre.